oribermudez/weatherJournal/README.md

 # Weather Journal

 Weather Journal is an asynchronous web app that uses web API and user data to dynamically update the UI. <br />
-It takes the weather data from the api of https://openweathermap.org/.
+It takes the weather data from the API of https://openweathermap.org/.

 ## Getting Started